oschwengers/bakta/README.md

 ## FAQ

 * __Bakta is running too long without CPU load... why?__
 Bakta takes advantage of an SQLite DB which results in high storage IO loads.
 If this DB is stored on a remote / network volume, the lookup of IPS/PSC annotations might take a long time.
-In these cases, please, consider moving the DB to a local volume/hard drive.
+In these cases, please, consider moving the DB to a local volume or hard drive.
 Setting POSIX permissions of the db directory to read/access only (`555`) and files to read only (`444`) might also help:

 ```bash
 chmod 444 <db-path>/*